-As part of our 50th Anniversary celebration, we are recognizing 50 Maine Lakes Heroes who have worked hard to keep our lakes and ponds clean and clear.
+As part of our 50th Anniversary celebration, we began recognizing Maine Lakes Heroes who have worked hard to keep our lakes and ponds clean and clear.
 Heroes will be posted to our Facebook page and updated on our website.
 We thank all Maine Lakes Heroes for your efforts—we have cleaner, clearer lakes because of the work you have done!

 kacey webber, Piscataquis county soild and water conservation district

 Kacey Weber, this week’s Lake Hero, has worked for the Piscataquis County Soil and Water Conservation District (PCSWCD) for 7 years as its Educational Coordinator.
 She works to educate constituents, landowners, children and people of all ages; and dedicates her time bringing diverse programming including LakeSmart evaluations and Watershed education across Piscataquis County.
 Kacey carried the LakeSmart program at PCSWCD into a HUB last year and works extremely hard to bring recognition to the program.
 Kacey works to identify local programs and people that can help push LakeSmart and its core values.
 She is always planning to maximize LakeSmart and streamline efforts by consistently pushing outreach for this program.

 When Kacey isn't working you will most likely find her on Sebec Lake with her family.
 What is most important and why Kacey really is a true Lake Hero, is her shared love of keeping Piscataquis County waters clean and pristine and to help other lake residents to care for the lake/pond they live on with full commitment.
 Kacey's dedication to the LakeSmart program is led with a big heart and the love of Piscataquis lakes and ponds!